sqrlserverjava/sqrl-server-example/datastore/README.txt

-This directory contains the ddl for the SQRL datastore and a design png file.
+This directory contains the ddl for running the SQRL example app, but is not required for using the SQRL library

-For the ddl of the base sqrl project, see https://github.com/sqrlserverjava/sqrl-server-base/tree/master/datastore:
+For the ddl of the base sqrl project, see https://github.com/sqrlserverjava/sqrl-server-base/blob/master/datastore/sqrl.ddl